PeterBuckel/Dust-Segmentation/README.md

 Simply run `main.py` to start the application.

 The application loads images from the "input" folder and saves the corresponding mask to the "output" folder.

-It should be noted that to some extent are further Input image            |  Output mask :-------------------------:|:-------------------------:
+Input image            |  Output mask :-------------------------:|:-------------------------:
 ![input](figures/input_image.png)  |  ![output](output/mask.png)